ianjohngraham/ianjohngraham.github.io/_posts/publish/2018-04-26-sitecore-the-the-right-to-be-forgotten.md

 categories: [Sitecore,Sitecore 9, Sitecore 8]
 tags: [Sitecore, Sitecore 9, Sitecore 8]
 ---
-You may have heard that next month <a href="https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/" target="_new">GDPR</a> legislation will be coming in.
+If you're in the EU, you may have heard that next month <a href="https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/" target="_new">GDPR</a> legislation will be coming in.
 That means user's of your website will have rights over what you do with their data.
 They will have the ability to request that you remove any personal identifiable data you have about them.

 You've also probably heard about the Right to be Forgotten feature in Sitecore 9.
 But what do we do if we're not on Sitecore 9?